Infinity Gems: Council of Reeds

-The Reed Richards of Earth-616, in an attempt to "solve everything", meets with a council of alternate universe Reeds.
-Three of them wear Infinity Gauntlets, and they learn that the gauntlets only work in their respective universes of origin.
+The Reed Richards of Earth-616, in an attempt to "solve everything", meets with a council of his alternate universe counterparts.
+Three of the alternate Reeds use versions of the Infinity Gauntlet, which is revealed to only work in its universe of origin.

 Contest of Champions

 In the Contest of Champions miniseries, an alternate version of Tony Stark uses the Reality Gem to win the superhero civil war and affect the outcome of a presidential election.
-When he tries to use the Gem on Battleworld, he is killed by the Maestro, who says the Gems do not work in any universe other than their own.
+When Stark tries to use the Gem on Battleworld, he is killed by the Maestro.

 Heroes Reborn (2021)

 In an alternate reality depicted in the Heroes Reborn miniseries, the Infinity Gems are in the possession of Thanos, who has them placed in his Infinity Rings.

 New Avengers

-During the "Incursion" storyline, the Avengers travel to a parallel Earth where a pastiche of the Justice League have replaced this Earth's Avengers who all died in a previous cataclysm.
-Here the Gems are all square planes of "forever glass" which are assembled into the "Wishing Cube", a composite of the concepts of the Infinity Gems and the Cosmic Cube.
+In the "Incursion" storyline, the Avengers travel to a parallel Earth where a pastiche of the Justice League have replaced the Avengers, who died in a previous cataclysm.
+The Gems are square planes of "forever glass" which are assembled into the "Wishing Cube", a composite of the concepts of the Infinity Gems and the Cosmic Cube.